Amazon Resale

 "...It's a debut novel, and a good one, though I wonder how much inspiration was taken not merely from 50 First Dates but the 2000 Christopher Nolan..."
 Read more

-Customers enjoy the book's twists and turns, describing it as a psychological thriller with suspenseful plot developments that really draw readers into the story.
+Customers enjoy the plot of the book, describing it as a psychological thriller with twists that really draws readers into the story.

 "...Before I go to Sleep is a very powerful first novel, a psychological thriller that keeps the reader guessing to the end...."
 Read more